I met a lady from the South who said

 Each one of us has those childhood dreams.
 And then you are hit hard by a force called life.
 You get too engrossed in the routine, and these dream gets piled up in some corner of your heart.

 Then there are days when you feel you are too caged, you simply want to break free.
 On one such day, I was talking to one of my best friends since childhood.
-I said, “I want to dispose off everything here go to a village start the life afresh”.
+I said, “I want to dispose-off everything here go to a village start the life afresh”.
 Just like Robert Frost, I want to take a farm (it would be awesome if I could take land by force and not buy it).
 Grow my stuff, not in commercial quantities, and get my income (a very basic one) from publishing activity here.
 I don’t have really big needs (at least that is what I believe).

 But she rejected my idea instantly.
 According to her, I have lived three decades of my life in a metro city and village would be a completely different thing.
 For her, I am too accustomed to the routine of getting up early, rushing to work, working without looking at the watch, maybe watching a movie at the weekend, or maybe taking time out to writing something silly.
 And, according to her the biggest hurdle in adjusting there would be the people there.
 She thinks I would never find people there who could work equally rigorously for me as I am used to.

 But I don’t think people are a problem.
 The problem for me would be the growing urbanization in the villages.
 The houses in the villages are no longer the same.
-They have same degree of automation as any city houses.
-And my same cousins (or their kids) don’t see their backyards where we used to build mud houses for months, because apparently it is too hot out there.
+They have some degree of automation as any city houses.
+And my same cousins (or their kids) don’t see their backyards where we used to build mud houses for months, because apparently, it is too hot out there.
 You don’t find the old rural villages any longer.

 Robert Frost had been a great admirer of nature and its beauty throughout his life, and his work has been quite a reflection of it.
 He had also been a traveler throughout his lifetime.

 This poem is sort of an ode to the city of New Hampshire.
-In this poem, Frost has mentioned about his conversation with a lost of people, most of them who have traveled a lot.
+In this poem, Frost has mentioned his conversation with a lot of people, most of them who have traveled a lot.
 And none of them speak in favor of New Hampshire.
 Or is this their shallowness speaking?

 People disapprove of the unbusinesslike nature of the city.
 New Hampshire, according to Frost, has a “specimen” of everything, but it does not produce anything in commercial quantities.
 His own farm produces gold, but only enough to make engagement and wedding rings for his family.
 But according to him, “selling” or “having anything to sell” is such a “disgrace”.
 It reduces the artistic value of that thing.
 Frost also jokes about how he acquired his farm (its previous seller did not sell it to him, he took it by force).
 Nothing is for sale in New Hampshire.